 City Elementary provides a strong education while simultaneously encouraging regulation, social engagement, and peer interactions.

-Using a range of teaching modalities based around the unique needs and interests of each student, City Elementary will offer a safe and nurturing place for learning and growing that respects the developmental readiness of each child.
-Through an understanding of the inner life of each student, City Elementary will foster empathy, confidence, kindness, and a life-long love of learning.
-Students will learn the core curriculum and endeavor to meet the benchmarks established by Illinois State Standards and Common Core Standards.
-The school’s project- and play-based experiential approach will allow children to co-create the learning experience based on their passions.
+Using a range of teaching modalities based around the unique needs and interests of each student, City Elementary is a safe and nurturing place for learning and growing.
+Through an understanding of the inner life of each student, City Elementary fosters empathy, confidence, kindness, and a life-long love of learning.
+Students learn the core curriculum and strive to meet the benchmarks established by Illinois State Standards and Common Core Standards.
+The school’s project- and play-based experiential approach allows children to co-create the learning experience by following their passions.

-Our new school is being spearheaded by a group of parents who want to continue to educate their children following the LEEP Forward philosophy into the elementary years.
-LEEP Forward’s director and founder Lorell Marin is providing invaluable assistance in this effort.
-We are also supported by an engaged board and consultants drawn from the education, child development, and business communities in Chicago, including pediatric neuropsychologist Warren D. Rosen, Ph.D., Daniel Ryan, Ed.D., founder of The Children's School, Tom McDougal, M.A.T, math education consultant, and Marvin Zonis, Professor Emeritus Booth School of Business, University of Chicago.
+Our school was created by a group of parents.
+We are supported by an engaged board and consultants drawn from the education, child development, and business communities in Chicago, including pediatric neuropsychologist Warren D. Rosen, Ph.D., Daniel Ryan, Ed.D., founder of The Children's School, Tom McDougal, M.A.T, math education consultant, and Marvin Zonis, Professor Emeritus Booth School of Business, University of Chicago.